waldyrious/economics-of-package-management/essay.md

 There's a lot more to say about Entropic, and a lot more work to do on it, but it's time for me to share it with you.

-If we've learned that npm doesn't love you—and it doesn't-- and we've learned that a private company shouldn't control the commons—and it shouldn't, then it's time to move with your feet.
+If we've learned that npm doesn't love you—and it doesn't— and we've learned that a private company shouldn't control the commons—and it shouldn't, then it's time to move with your feet.
 I believe the Node community is good, comprised of good people with the talent and the interest in building amazing things.
 We should not be defined by a single corporation, and we shouldn't let them control our destiny when so much—the future of the web!—is at stake.
 We need to take back control, and to do that, we need to finish building Entropic, together.

 With love from two human beings, from us to you.
 Please do something good with this.